Carbon Monoxide Poisoning Lawyers Pennsylvania

 The Pennsylvania carbon monoxide poisoning lawyers at Wieand Law Firm, LLC are well aware of the hazards that can be associated with carbon monoxide poisoning.
 When we involve our firm in a carbon monoxide poisoning case, we rely upon our due diligence, skill, and resources to find out what happened and who might have been at fault.
 Rest assured, if we believe negligence had a role in carbon monoxide poisoning, we will be prepared to hold all those liable responsible for their actions.

-To speak with Pennsylvania carbon monoxide poisoning lawyers, call Wieand Law Firm, LLC
+Contact us to speak with Pennsylvania carbon monoxide poisoning lawyers, call Wieand Law Firm, LLC

 Understanding Carbon Monoxide

 Carbon monoxide (CP) is an odorless, colorless, and tasteless gas.
 It is also known as a silent killer and is responsible for thousands of deaths every year.
 Carbon monoxide is released when fossil fuels are burned in an open fire, furnace, or oven.
 If the area in which the gas is being released is not properly ventilated, all people within that area could become ill.
 Failure to leave the area or ventilate it could result in suffocation and death.
-The best way to avoid carbon monoxide poisoning is to avoid any sort of exposure to the toxic gas, as Pennsylvania carbon monoxide lawyers can attest.
+The way to avoid carbon monoxide poisoning is to avoid any sort of exposure to the toxic gas, as Pennsylvania carbon monoxide lawyers can attest.

 How Carbon Monoxide Affects the Body

 When any type of fossil fuel, including charcoal or oil, is not thoroughly combusted while burning, it turns into carbon monoxide instead of carbon dioxide.
 If the former gas is inhaled, it combines with hemoglobin which is found in human blood and turns into carboxyhemoglobin.
 After this combination, the body cannot carry oxygen to other cells.
-Shortly after this happens, the body starts to suffocate from oxygen deprivation; even if air is still being taken in.
+Shortly after this happens, the body starts to suffocate from oxygen deprivation, even if air is still being taken in.

 Depending on how much carbon monoxide is present, the symptoms of CO poisoning can be noticed within a few minutes or hours.
 A person can be poisoned from low amounts in a long period of time or high amounts in a short period of time.
 In serious cases, death can occur within minutes.
 As carbon monoxide poisoning lawyers in Pennsylvania, we have had clients who experienced symptoms including: